Natural resource management: Other elements

+Biodiversity conservation

 The issue of biodiversity conservation is regarded as an important element in natural resource management.
 What is biodiversity?
 Biodiversity is a comprehensive concept, which is a description of the extent of natural diversity.
-Gaston and Spicer (p.
-3) point out that biodiversity is "the variety of life" and relate to different kinds of "biodiversity organization".
-According to Gray (p.
-154), the first widespread use of the definition of biodiversity, was put forward by the United Nations in 1992, involving different aspects of biological diversity.
+Gaston and Spicer point out that biodiversity is "the variety of life" and relate to different kinds of "biodiversity organization".
+According to Gray, the first widespread use of the definition of biodiversity, was put forward by the United Nations in 1992, involving different aspects of biological diversity.